VotePlay Blog · Sports Engagement

 Prediction Leaderboards

 Track which fans make the most accurate predictions across a season.
-Weekly and season-long leaderboards with tiered prizes — branded merchandise, signed items, VIP tickets — turn casual voters into committed, returning participants.
+Publishing weekly and season-long leaderboards turns casual voters into committed, returning participants — they come back to see if their predictions held up.

-Give extra entries to the first 100 fans who vote in each poll.
-This creates urgency, drives immediate sharing ('vote now before the bonus runs out'), and rewards the most engaged segment of your audience.
+Acknowledge the first fans who vote in each poll.
+This creates urgency, drives immediate sharing, and recognises the most engaged segment of your audience — the fans who are watching closely and responding fast.

 🤝